 Given all the technological achievements made since Concorde’s original 1960s designs, it’s not hard to imagine why the design team inside Hangar 14 of Centennial Airport, just south of Denver, Colorado are so excited.

-Boom Aerospace plans an aircraft that will fly 45 passengers distances of 4,500nm, using three engines to push the craft to Mach 2.2 – 2.6 times faster than any commercial flight today, and 10 per cent further and faster than the Concorde.
+Boom Supersonic plans an aircraft that will fly 45 passengers distances of 4,500nm, using three engines to push the craft to Mach 2.2 – 2.6 times faster than any commercial flight today, and 10 per cent further and faster than the Concorde.

 It has pedigree, coming out of the Y Combinator seed accelerator – investors in Airbnb, Dropbox, and Reddit – has an advisory board of former Lockheed Martin Skunk Works managers and NASA test pilots, plus pre orders for 76 planes already – with Virgin Atlantic requesting the first 10 aircraft.

-Making supersonic flight accessible
+Boom Supersonic: Making supersonic flight accessible

-“We’re trying to bring back supersonic air travel, and to do it in a way that regular people can afford to do it,” states Boom co-founder and chief engineer Joe Wilding.
+“We’re trying to bring back supersonic air travel, and to do it in a way that regular people can afford to do it,” states Boom Supersonic co-founder and chief engineer Joe Wilding.

 “The problem with Concorde was although it was a technological success, the planes flew very well, but it was a very expensive airplane to fly.
 [In today’s prices] it cost around $20,000 for a round trip ticket from New York to London.
 That’s somewhere in the order of four-times what it would cost you to fly today on a business class seat, or 20 times the cost if you were flying economy.”